Galeria-Kaufhof/ha-jobs/README.md

 }
 ```

-The `JobType` identifies the job, a `JobTyp` is defined with a name and a `LockType`.
+The `JobType` identifies the job, it is defined with a name and a `LockType`.
-There's a distinction between `JobType` and `LockType` so that jobs with a `JobType` sharing the same `LockType` cannot
+There's a distinction between `JobType` and `LockType` so that jobs with the same `LockType` cannot
 run simultaneously.
-A `LockType` is just defined with a name.
+A `LockType` is just defined by name.

 If your job is implemented as an actor, you can just use the `ActorJob`, as shown by examples below.